-Thunderous applause for the cloth of Bravìo 2015 painted by Cesare Olmastroni, inspired by the 100th anniversary of Italy’s entry into the First World War.
-The painting was presented at the Poliziano Theater on Sunday 23 August in the presence of the mayor Andrea Rossi, the city councilor delegated to Bravìo Stefano Bazzoni and to the Regulator of the Magistrate of the Contrade Giulio Pavolucci.
+TBurst of applause for the cloth of this edition of the “Bravìo”, painted by Cesare Olmastroni, inspired by the 100th anniversary of Italy’s entry into World War I. The painting was presented at the Poliziano Theater on Sunday, August 23 in the presence of the mayor Andrea Rossi, the city councilor delegated to the “Bravìo” Stefano Bazzoni and the Head of the “Magistrato delle Contrade” Giulio Pavolucci.

-“It was a bitter and hard year but it trained us from many points of view – says the Regulator Giulio Pavolucci – The path taken during the year is to remind all the districts what Don Marcello had in mind when he conceived the “Bravìo: socialization and collaborative spirit, the two engines that make every district move and live, and consequently all Bravìo.
-In addition, I would like to thank all those who work behind the scenes of the districts, because they are the real pillars of the event”.
-During the ceremony, like every year, the “Grifo Poliziano” was awarded, a prize that is traditionally attributed to those personalities who have distinguished themselves for their commitment in the enhancement of Montepulciano and its territory.
-This year, the award was presented to the late master Hans Werner Henze, creator of the Cantiere Internazionale D’Arte who left us two years ago.
-The award will be withdrawn by the President of the Henze Foundation, Michael Kerstan, on the occasion of the Silver Ark.
+“It’s been a hard year but it also trained us under many points of view – says the Head of the “Magistrato” Giulio Pavolucci – The path we’ve taken during this year is aimed to remind all the districts what Don Marcello had in mind when he invented the “Bravìo: socialization and cooperative spirit, the two engines that make every district – and consequently the “Bravìo” – move and live.
+In addition, I would like to thank all those who work behind the scenes, because they are the real pillars of the event”.